 As you develop your PSHE curriculum, consider what you would want an inspector to see.
 What considerations did you have when planning?
 What are the needs of your pupils and how have you adapted your programme to meet these needs?
 What CPD has your staff received to make them competent and confident practitioners?
 Consider putting together a single side of paper that quickly highlights what you’re doing well.

-See our Programme of Study for PSHE education (key stages 1 – 5) and toolkits for primary and secondary schools to help you plan the development of your PSHE programme effectively and safely.
+See our Programme of Study for PSHE education (key stages 1 – 5) and Programme Builders to help you plan the development of your PSHE programme effectively and safely.